0

 DEA MATE, or the DEA’s Medication-Assisted Treatment (MAT) Expansion, is a program designed to enhance access to medication-assisted substance use treatment plans for individuals struggling with opioid use disorder.
 This initiative aims to address the growing opioid crisis by providing healthcare practitioners with the necessary education and resources to effectively implement MAT in their practices.
 MAT combines the use of medications such as methadone, buprenorphine, and naltrexone with counseling and behavioral therapies, offering a comprehensive approach to treating substance use disorders.

-The DEA 3-day Rule is a regulation that allows practitioners to administer narcotic drugs to a patient for the purpose of relieving acute withdrawal symptoms.
-This rule permits the dispensing of narcotic medications without a prescription, but only for a maximum of three days.
-This time frame is intended to provide necessary treatment while a longer-term solution, such as admission into a substance abuse treatment program, is arranged.
-The rule strictly prohibits any renewals or extensions beyond the three-day period, ensuring that this option is used only as a short-term intervention rather than a prolonged treatment.
+The DEA 3-day rule is a regulation that permits practitioners to administer narcotic drugs to a patient for the purpose of relieving acute withdrawal symptoms without a standard prescription — but only for a maximum of three days.
+This provision is intended as a short-term bridge while longer-term arrangements, such as admission to a substance abuse treatment program, are made.
+The rule strictly prohibits renewals or extensions beyond the three-day period.